 Exterior view of mini cabin at North Higgins Lake State Park.

 Other than the shades not working properly, we had no real complaints with this little cabin.
 And the benches/table were a nice touch!
-Great place to eat, play board games, or sit and watch movies (we set the laptop on a bunk and chilled out on the benches – I think we chilled out a bit TOO much!
-A hangover reared its ugly head this morning.
-I terrified a chipmunk when I went outside to throw up!
-My husband went to a nearby party store to fetch some ginger ale.
+Great place to eat, play board games, or sit and watch movies (we set the laptop on a bunk and chilled out on the benches.

 We’ve stayed in a variety of mini-cabins throughout Michigan – Tawas Point State Park, Straits State Park, Ludington State Park, Hoeft State Park and most recently, North Higgins Lake State Park.